georgeludwig/prettyprintXML/README.md

 This is normally reasonable, until it tries to load a 6GB file, in which case it crashes with an OOM error even if you have 256GB of available RAM.
 You might then try insert appropriate CR/LFs by using your system-default XML tools to pretty-print to a new file...but your system default tools will also fail with an OOM error, for the same reason your editor failed.

 If this has happened to you, you'll want to use this program to do your pretty-printing.
+Performacne wise, it will pretty-print an XML file of arbitrary size in the time required by your storage system to read the original file and write the new file.